Managing your money

 Our free and confidential Financial Information Service provides education and information on financial and lifestyle issues for all Australians.
-Financial Information Service officers hold financial education seminars in a range of locations across Australia.
+Financial Information Service officers hold financial information seminars in a range of locations across Australia.

 Centrepay is a free service that allows you to pay bills via regular deductions from your Centrelink payments.
 Instead of having large bills every month or quarter, your bills are paid in manageable amounts from your payment, making it easier for you to budget.

 There are several ways to start Centrepay deductions.
 You can: